petrakol/blockxpand-icp/README.md

 The `get_holdings` query now records the instruction count consumed on every call.
 When invoked for 100 distinct principals on a local replica the average was roughly **2.6&nbsp;B** instructions (≈ cycles), comfortably under the 3 B budget.
-The instruction count is printed using `ic_cdk::println!` for each request so you can verify the cost yourself.
+The instruction count is printed using `ic_cdk::print` for each request so you can verify the cost yourself.

 ## Ledger configuration